PyConTH/www/site/pages/venue.en.rst

 .. _Grab: https://r.grab.com/grabdylanjay

-They also operate motobikes which will get you there faster by avoiding traffic jams at an increased chance of personal injury.
+They also operate motorbikes which will get you there faster by avoiding traffic jams at an increased chance of personal injury.

 Suvarnabhumi airport